sopasoupy/Baking-recipes/croissants.md

 6. Roll dough into a 43cm * 35cm (21.5cm * 35cm for 4 croissants) rectangle, trim edges, and cut into 8 triangles.
 Shape each triangle into a crescent by rolling from the wide end to the tip.

 ### Proofing
-7. Proof croissants at RT.
+7. Proof croissants at RT for ~2H.
 Chill for 20 minutes before baking.

 ### Baking
 8. Preheat oven to 190°C. Brush croissants with yolk-cream mixture and bake for 20 minutes, then rotate pans and bake another 10-15 minutes until deeply browned.
 Cool completely.

+Reheat old croissants at 180°C for ~6 minutes